-Washington Adventist University is a private, religious institution, so it has the same tuition for residents of Maryland as it does for residents from other states.
+Washington Adventist University is a private, religious institution, which means it has the same tuition for residents of Maryland as it does for students who live in other states.

 Public schools receive funds from the state to help them cover costs.
 Public, state schools can offer lower tuition for students who meet the requirements for in-state residency.

 Attending a college where you qualify for the reduced tuition offered to state residentscan save significant money on the total cost of attending college.
 Take the time to verify your state's eligibility criteria for in-state residency.
 Each state has different requirements to qualify as in-state resident.
 Most states require students to have resided in the state for a certain period of time before qualifying.
 There may be additional requirements too, depending on where you live.

 Tuition at Washington Adventist University is the same for all students.

 Students from outside of the U.S. are not eligible for loans or grants from the U.S. government, but may be eligible for private or school-specific aid and scholarships.
 International students who demonstrate financial need may be eligible for the following types of financial support at Washington Adventist University:

 International students without financial need may be eligible for merit-based institutional scholarships and athletic awards.

 In addition to the cost of tuition, there are other costs associated with college, like room and board, facility fees, and books and supplies.
 Let's take a look at what impacts these costs, and what to expect at Washington Adventist University.

 Room and board at Washington Adventist University is $10,440 a year.
 This covers the cost of living in dorms or other on-campus housing, plus a meal plan that allows you to eat all or some of your meals the Washington Adventist University's on-campus cafeterias and dining halls.